Performance of two Askaryan Radio Array stations and first results in the search for ultra-high energy neutrinos: The instrument

 \subsection{General design}

-The ARA detector baseline consists of 37 antenna clusters \textbf{(``stations'')} spaced by $\unit{2}{\kilo\meter}$ in a hexagonal grid (Figure \ref{fig_arageom}).
-Each station is designed to operate as an autonomous neutrino detector and simulations have shown a distance of $\unit{2}{\kilo\meter}$ to nearly maximize the array's effective area at $\unit{10^{18}}{\electronvolt}$ \cite{Allison2012457}.
+The ARA detector baseline consists of 37 antenna clusters (``stations'') spaced by $\unit{2}{\kilo\meter}$ in a hexagonal grid (Figure \ref{fig_arageom}).
+Each station is designed to operate as an autonomous neutrino detector and simulations have shown a grid spacing of $\unit{2}{\kilo\meter}$ to nearly maximize the array's effective area at neutrino energies of $\unit{10^{18}}{\electronvolt}$ \cite{Allison2012457}.

 Each station comprises 16 measurement antennas, deployed on strings in groups of 4 at the bottom of $\unit{200}{\meter}$ deep holes.
-In the baseline design, these antennas form a cube of $\unit{20}{\meter}$ at each side (Figure \ref{fig_arastation}).
+In the baseline design, these antennas form a $\unit{20}{\meter} \times \unit{20}{\meter} \times \unit{20}{\meter}$ cube (Figure \ref{fig_arastation}).
 This design is in the process of being optimized based on analysis results from the first ARA stations and simulations.
 Each hole contains two antennas of horizontal and two antennas of vertical polarization, all recording data between $\unit{150}{\mega\hertz}$ and $\unit{850}{\mega\hertz}$.
 Two separated polarizations are chosen to be able to determine the polarization of the incoming signal, which is important for neutrino reconstruction.
 The antenna names are composed of the string number as \textit{D\#}, their position on the string (\textit{T} for top, \textit{B} for bottom) and their polarization (\textit{V} for vertical, \textit{H} for horizontal).

 The antennas are deployed at depths between $\unit{170}{\meter}$ and $\unit{190}{\meter}$ to minimize the effects of ray-tracing in the ice.
 Due to the depth-dependence of the temperature and density of the South Pole ice sheet, the index of refraction changes with depth \cite{Kravchenko2004}.
 This effect is strongest in the top $\unit{200}{\meter}$, starting from an index of $1.35$ at the surface and changing to a value of $1.78$ for the deep ice at a depth of roughly \unit{200}{\meter}.
-As described in \cite{Allison2012457,TestBed2014}, this causes the path of radio rays to be bent downwards which renders vertex reconstructions difficult.
-Moreover, a shadowed area is produced, from which signals can not reach shallowly deployed antennas, thus reducing effective neutrino volume.
+As described in \cite{Allison2012457,TestBed2014}, this causes the path of radio rays to be bent downwards rendering vertex reconstructions difficult.
+Moreover, a shadowed area is produced where signals cannot reach shallowly deployed antennas, thus reducing effective neutrino volume.
 Therefore, a deep deployment of the antennas is favorable.